000600/PossNet/README.md

 Note that each file also includes a graph that illustrates the positive difference between the model's predicted value and actual values for each input in the x-test dataset.
 Feel free to further tune the hyperparameters or build upon the either network!

+## XGBoost Regressor
+An XGBoost Regressor file is also included to compare the neural networks to the regressor.
+The XGBoost Regressor has 50000 estimators and a learning rate of 0.001.
+The number of estimators is high but, when coupled with early stopping (as it is in the file) the number of estimators is not too high.
+However, the high number of estimators will increase run time.

 ## The Dataset
 The dataset can be found at this link: https://www.kaggle.com/datasets/abrambeyer/openintro-possum.
 Credit for the dataset collection goes to **Daniel Ihenacho**, **Hamza Khan**, **Caius**, and others on *Kaggle*.
 It describes different aspects of different possums, including:
 - Gender